emerald-dao/beginner-cadence-course/chapter4/day3/README.md

 ## Quests

+1. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")

-Brainstorm some extra things we may want to add to this contract.
+2. Brainstorm some extra things we may want to add to this contract.
 Think about what might be problematic with this contract and how we could fix it.

 Idea #1: Do we really want everyone to be able to mint an NFT? (insert thinking emoji here).
 Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?